evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S/_index.md

 ## Battery, Range, and Charging

-Porsche Taycan 4S has two battery options with different specifications.
-Below you see how this affects range and charging.

 ### Performance Battery

 The high-capacity battery has a gross capacity of 79.2 kWh and a net usable capacity of 71.0 kWh, providing a 8.2 kWh buffer (10.4%) for battery protection.
 Operating at a nominal voltage of 615 volts, it qualifies as an 800-volt battery system.
 This high voltage is pivotal in enabling the system's charging capabilities.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc).